YottaDB/YDBDoc/ProgGuide/commands.rst

 The environment variable $ydb_noundef specifies the initial value of [NO]UNDEF at process startup.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.

 .. note::
-   NOUNDEF does not apply to an undefined FOR control variable.
-This prevents an increment (or decrement) of an undefined FOR control variable from getting into an unintended infinite loop.
-For example, FOR A=1:1:10 KILL A gives an UNDEF error on the increment from 1 to 2 even with VIEW "NOUNDEF".
+   NOUNDEF applies even in the case of an undefined FOR control variable, such as when a KILL or NEW command is used on the control variable, which may cause an unintended indefinite loop.
+For example, FOR A=1:1:10 KILL A results in an indefinite loop with VIEW "NOUNDEF".

 ~~~~~~~~~~~~~~~~~~~~~
 ZDATE_FORM:value